example42/psick/docs/git.md

     git clone git@github.com:example42/control-repo.git

-Our local repository consists of three "trees" maintained by `git`:
+Any `Git repository` consists of three "trees":

   - The **Working Directory** holds the actual files we are working on
   - The **Index** also known as `staging area` containing files ready to be committed